Strolling Through History: Tabor City, NC v2.0

 In 1906, Mr. William "Bill" Fowler, grandfather of Mabel Fowler and Janice Richardson, donated land to the church.
 A new frame building was started at the present location on Live Oak Street.
 The new church sanctuary was completed in 1908.
 At that time, George F. Stanley, from Loris, was pastor.
 In 1930, the Mount Tabor Baptist Church became part of the Columbus Baptist Association.
 In 1931, the progressive membership saw the need for a more adequate building, and the first brick building was constructed with Sunday School rooms and Training Union facilities.
 The Reverend Wilbur H. Wall was pastor.

 Other former pastors were John Connelly, A.B.
 Rowe, John McCaskill, Moses Pridgen, Daniel Cox, D.N.
-Gore, Daniel Boyd, and David James Ray.
-Today, Pastor Bruce Schmidt resides as minister over the Tabor City Baptist Church.
+Gore, Daniel Boyd, David James Ray and Dr. David Coleman.
+Today, Pastor Jeremy Deal resides as minister over the Tabor City Baptist Church.

 On the front of the main church building is a plaque denoting when the Educational Unit's first service was held.